 The MTG-B1000 adopted a smaller design but still has a large presence with its refined yet rugged style.

 MR-G Series: The MR-G (Majestic Reality G-Shock) series is the most expensive line of G-Shock watches, and includes models like the MRG-G1000 (with GPS timekeeping and Multi-Band 6), MRG-G2000 (with GPS, MB6, and Bluetooth), MRG-B1000 (mid-size case with MB6 and Bluetooth), and MRG-B2000 (large case with MB6 and Bluetooth).
 MR-G watches are made on the Premium Production Line at the Yamagata Casio factory, which employs only the most highly skilled workers.
 Most of the limited edition MR-G watches are based on traditional Japanese culture.
 It’s safe to say that the MR-G series will never be made outside of Japan.

 Classic Three-Piece Japanese Culture Series: These unique limited editions series each include a DW-5600, DW-6900, and GA-100, with designs inspired by Japanese culture.
 This line started with the Sakura Cherry Blossom Series and also includes the Kyo Momiji Autumn Leaves Series, Maneki-Neko Cat Series, Daruma Doll Series, and Nishikigoi Koi Series.

 Collaboration Models: Many (but not all) limited edition G-Shock DW-5600 and DW-6900 collaboration models are made in Japan.
 There are often photos available of the stainless steel case back on such models, which states the country of origin.

 What about the DW-6900B-9 “Fox Fire” edition?

-The DW-6900B-9 is an affordable model that was previously known as being made in Japan, but production has since shifted to Thailand, as confirmed by a reader and several YouTube videos.
+The DW-6900B-9 is an affordable model that was previously known as being made in Japan, but it is now being made in Thailand, as confirmed by a G-Central visitor and several YouTube videos.